MartinaVojtkova/GeneFluxPipeline/README.md

 To choose the correct primary and secondary clustering thresholds, please consult the [dRep docummentation](https://drep.readthedocs.io/en/latest/overview.html).

 ## Run on Computerome
-This is a snakemake pipeline that was designed and tested on Computerome(The Danish National Supercomputer for Life Sciences).
+This is a snakemake pipeline that was designed and tested on Computerome2 (The Danish National Supercomputer for Life Sciences).
 To execute **Snakemake (v 6.1.9)** and **Miniconda (v 4.11.0)** have to be installed.
 The default number of cores is 40.
 This will be downscaled if less is available.

 Clone the repository: